 Do intensive driving courses work?

 Put simply, yes!
 For many people, intensive driving courses offer a comprehensive, convenient and efficient way of learning to drive.
+(It’s little wonder that more and more people are choosing intensive courses!)
 There are a number of key reasons for this.

 #1: You have enough time to properly learn your skills